Asymptotic mapping class groups of Cantor manifolds and their finiteness properties: Discrete Morse Theory on the Stein-Farley cube complex

 \subsection{The CAT(0) property}

 We end this section by addressing the question of when the cube complex $\mathfrak X$ is a complete CAT(0) space.
 From here on we endow $X$ with the usual path metric in which all cubes are standard Euclidean unit cubes.
-Say that an infinite-dimensional cube complex has the {\em ascending cube property} if every sequence $(x_i)_{i\in \mathbb N}$ of cubes, with $x_i \preceq x_{i+1}$, is eventually constant. \begin{proposition}[{Leary \cite[Theorem A.6]{Leary}}] Let $\mathfrak X$ be a cube complex. $\mathfrak X$ is complete if and only if $\mathfrak X$ satisfies the ascending cube property. \end{proposition}
+Say that an infinite-dimensional cube complex has the {\em ascending cube property} (or is {\em locally finite-dimensional}) if every sequence $(x_i)_{i\in \mathbb N}$ of cubes, with $x_i$ a face of $ x_{i+1}$, is eventually constant. \begin{proposition}[{Leary \cite[Theorem A.6]{Leary}}] Let $\mathfrak X$ be a cube complex. $\mathfrak X$ is complete if and only if $\mathfrak X$ satisfies the ascending cube property. \end{proposition}

 The following is a version of the celebrated Gromov's link condition which also applies to infinite-dimensional cube complexes; for a proof, see \cite[Theorem B.8]{Leary}:

 \begin{proposition}[Gromov] Let $\mathfrak X$ be a simply-connected cube complex. $\mathfrak X$ is CAT(0) if and only if the link of every vertex is flag. \end{proposition}